How to Launch a Company Text Message Alert System

 Are elevators malfunctioning?
 Should people stay away from a specific part of the building, or are they conducting any evaluations that may affect the workday?
 Alert people ahead of time about company emergency alerts by sending a mass text with clear and specific instructions as to which areas are dangerous and which are not.

-Snow days, bad weather days, or even upcoming holidays can be announced via text to avoid unnecessary traveling under potentially harsh conditions.
+Snow days, bad weather days, or even upcoming holidays can be announced via text alerts to avoid unnecessary traveling under potentially harsh conditions.

 Changes in Schedule